samsungsamiio/samsungsami.io/source/sami/demos-tools/oauth2-flow-examples.md

 }
 ~~~~

-Now your web application use the token to make API calls to SAMI until the token is revoked or expires.
+Now your web application uses the token to make API calls to SAMI to access the correpsonding user's data until the token is revoked or expires.

 In the future, you could continue to use this flow to get an access token of a user by involving her to interact with UI of your web app.
-The future interaction via UI only requires the user to login, and does not require the user to grant the permission again unless she revokes the permission.
+The future interaction via UI only requires the user to login, and does not require the user to grant the permission again unless she revokes or changes the permission.

-It is a better way that the web app performs API calls to SAMI on behalf of a user without showing login UI to the user.
+It is better that the web app performs API calls to SAMI on behalf of a user without showing login UI to this user again.
 This method is elaborated in the next section.

 ### Obtain an access token without user's further interaction